-TIP: Be sure to keep a good supply of materials (paper, pens, note cards, calendars, highlighters, etc.) on hand so that, when you are ready, there are no delays.
+TIP: Be sure to keep a good supply of materials (paper, pens, printer cartridges, flash drives, note cards, calendars, highlighters, etc.) on hand so that, when you are ready, there are no delays.

-- 6. Find your niche.
+6. Find your niche.
 It is not a secret that this is your time!
 Sure, you have goals and you take your responsibilities seriously, but the undergraduate years are perfect times for you to explore different opportunities and try new things.
-Never tried cross country but always thought it looked like fun?
+Never tried crew but always thought it looked like fun?
 Want to act in a play?
-How about yoga?
-Then there is choir, band, writing for the school paper or literary magazine, tutoring, becoming a peer mentor or participating in some of the countless other activities that are at your disposal. - TIP: Try an assortment of different activities.
-You may be surprised at what you enjoy and where your talents lie. - 7.
-Resources, resources.
+Why not direct one?
+How about ballroom dancing?
+And then there's fencing, music, dance, writing for the school paper or literary magazine, tutoring, becoming a peer counselor or participating in some of the countless other activities that are at your disposal.

+TIP: Try an assortment of different activities.
+You may be surprised at what you enjoy and where your talents lie.

+7. Resources, resources.
 Just because you've entered a new world doesn't mean you're all on your own.
 Every college has a wealth of resources available.
-From entertainment to sports to creative expression to religious practice to academic and emotional support, it is all right there on your new campus.
+From entertainment to sports to creative expression to religious practice to academic and emotional support, it's all right there on your new campus.
 Find out what's available to you by reading the school paper, talking to your fellow students, checking bulletin boards or signing up for e-mailing lists.
 Feeling stressed?
 Enlist the help of one of your resources.